jiantongliu/jiantongliu.github.io/_pages/education.md

 Relevant Coursework
 ------
 Here is a list of courses I took to fulfill the major requirements for pure math and cognitive science.
-A list of texts I found helpful when studying math can be found [here](https://jiantongliu.github.io/coursebooklist.html).
+A list of texts I found helpful can be found [here](https://jiantongliu.github.io/coursebooklist.html).
 Note that the webpage is not up to date.

 \*: Graduate-level Courses